bywatersolutions/koha-script-zebra-config-report/README.md

 If markflavor is not specified, it will default to 'marc21'.

-NOTE: the shell variabl3 ccl_properties is currently hard coded to 'koha-dev/etc/zebradb/ccl.properties' You will need to change this on a package install.

 Output should look something like this:

     index name: 'ISBN' att: '7'